paritytech/txwrapper-core/README.md

 yarn run lint
 ```

 3. If all tests pass and all packages build successfully, commit your changes with the following format `fix(types): Update polkadot-js deps to get the latest types`.
 Then push your branch up to Github for review, then merge.
+The release tooling takes care of bumping the version so no need for a manual update (see below).

 #### Publishing

 This libraries release process uses Lerna, and the following below is required to have a successful release.

 * **N.B.** Ensure you have [`GH_TOKEN` env variable set](https://github.com/lerna/lerna/tree/main/commands/version#--create-release-type) to a GitHub personal access token (PAT) so lerna can publish the release on github.

 * The publisher will need publishing permissions to the @substrate npm org.

 1. Make sure to be in the `main` branch, and `git pull origin main`.

 2. Before deploying a new release run the following sanity checks.